FAQs

 The live Festival takes place in Kendal, a picturesque market town situated on the edge of the English Lake District UNESCO World Heritage Site.
 We use a number of venues around the town to host events.

-All of our ticketed Festival events are sold separately and you will receive your tickets as an E-ticket.
+All of our ticketed Festival events are sold separately and you will receive your tickets digitally.

 Once you have made your booking, you will receive confirmation of your order via email and your tickets will be attached as a PDF document.
 All of the tickets made in each booking will be sent in one confirmation email and will be on one PDF.

-You will need to show your tickets to the Kendal Mountain Festival staff on the door.
+You will need to show your tickets to the Kendal Mountain Festival staff on the door – either using the digital ticket, or you can print your tickets before attending.

 The majority of our events are assigned seating so please make sure to sit in your allocated seat to avoid disruption.

-Please note: If you are having a problem paying for your tickets please check you have included your postcode as this is sometimes the issue.
-Another solution might also be to try a different device just in case that helps.
+Please note: If you are having a problem paying for your tickets please check you have included your postcode or try booking with a different device.

 It might be a good idea to screenshot your tickets if you’re concerned about wifi access.